primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.calibration.max_gamma.md

 ## Calibration.MAX\_GAMMA property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Maximum gamma value inclusive, equal to 9999 basis points, or 99.99%
+Maximum gamma value inclusive, equal to 9999 basis points, or 99.99%.

 <b>Signature:</b>